Classic Fiat 500 Tyres

 Fiat 500 Wheels and Tyres

-1957 to 1975 the whole production of Fiat 500 cars fitted the same size 3.5” wide 12” wheels.
+From 1957 to 1975 the whole production of Fiat 500 cars fitted the same size 3.5” wide 12” wheels.
 Initially fitting crossply tyres, but moving to the radial 125R12 Pirelli Cinturato in 1964.
-The radial tyre can be fitted onto the earlier pre 1963 wheels without a problem.
+The radial tyre can be fitted onto the earlier pre-1963 wheels without a problem.

-In the period of t he Fiat 500, the safety rib that modern wheels have was not in the wheels design we would strongly recommend fitting a Michelin 12C inner tube even though the current correct original Pirelli tyres are tubeless tyres, we suggest that it is the wheel of the Fiat 500 that determines that an inner tube should be fitted.
+In the period of the Fiat 500, its wheels did not have the safety rib that modern wheels have in their design, therefore we would strongly recommend fitting a Michelin 12C inner tube even though the current correct original Pirelli tyres are tubeless tyres; we suggest that it is the wheel of the Fiat 500 that determines that an inner tube should be fitted.